JaiWillems/celest/docs/source/modules/units.rst

    from celest import units as u

-The primary units can then be accessed using a dot notation.
+Primary units can then be accessed using a dot notation.

 .. code-block:: python